usgs/wdfn-blog/content/API_OGC.md

 ### Upcoming Webinars in API Series
 | Title | Date | Time |
 |------|----------|-------|
-OGC | Monday, February 28th, 2022 | 12 pm ET / 9 am PT
+OGC-Features | Monday, February 28th, 2022 | 12 pm ET / 9 am PT
-What's Next? | Monday, April 25th, 2022 | 12 pm ET / 9 am PT
+OGC-Processes | Monday, April 25th, 2022 | 12 pm ET / 9 am PT

-## ❔ What is the OGC Webinar?
+## ❔ What is the OGC-Features Webinar?
-In this webinar on our Open Geospatial Consortium ([OGC](https://ogcapi.ogc.org/)) API, we'll give you a brief background on APIs, then we'll dive into a live demo of our [modernized OGC API](https://labs.waterdata.usgs.gov/api/observations/swagger-ui/index.html?url=/api/observations/v3/api-docs#/Observations%20-%20OGC%20api).
+In this webinar on our Open Geospatial Consortium ([OGC](https://ogcapi.ogc.org/)) API, we'll give you a brief background on APIs, then we'll dive into a live demo of our [OGC API-Features](https://labs.waterdata.usgs.gov/api/observations/swagger-ui/index.html?url=/api/observations/v3/api-docs#/Observations%20-%20OGC%20api).
 Check out the [features](https://ogcapi.ogc.org/features/) of OGC.

-## 🕛 When is the OGC Webinar?
+## 🕛 When is the OGC-Features Webinar?
 On Monday, February 28th, 2022 at 12 pm ET/ 9 am PT.

-## 👩‍💻 Who is the OGC Webinar For?
+## 👩‍💻 Who is the OGC-Features Webinar For?
 - [Operationalized Pull Water Data for the Nation users](https://waterdata.usgs.gov/blog/user_operational_pull/)

 - Programmers interested in improving their workflow with USGS water data